p65536/ChatGPT-Project-Theme-Automator/README.md

 1. Edit the configuration section near the top of the script, inside `CHATGPT_PROJECT_THEME_CONFIG` (`themeSets` / `defaultSet`).
    Define the project names and the themes (user name, icon, text color, etc.) you want to apply.

 2. **Project names** can be specified as **exact strings** or **regular expressions**.
-   Regular expressions are recommended.
-Especially when trying to match Custom GPTs, note that comparison is done against the page title.
-   As of May 2025, the title format is **"{CustomGPTName} - {ChatName}"**, so it’s recommended to specify patterns as shown below.
+   Using regular expressions is generally recommended.
+While you can directly get the project name for chats that belong to a project, for Custom GPTs, the script compares the chat title instead.
+   However, chat titles can change depending on the situation.
+For example:

+   * **{CustomGPTName} - {ChatName}**
+   * **ChatGPT - {CustomGPTName}**
+   * **ChatGPT**
+     When starting a new chat with a Custom GPT, sometimes the title might not include the Custom GPT’s name at all.
+In such cases, if you rename the chat from the sidebar, the Custom GPT name will usually be appended to the end of the title.

+   Since chat titles are not always consistent, it is recommended to use a regular expression that matches broadly, such as **/^.*CustomGPTName.*\$/** or simply **/CustomGPTName/**.

    Example 1 (exact match):